LibreWeb/Documentation/content/concepts/_index.md

 ## IPFS

-IPFS (InterPlanetary File System) is a distributed system for storing and accessing files, websites, applications, and data.
+LibreWeb is built on top of [IPFS (InterPlanetary File System)](https://docs.ipfs.io/concepts/ "External link"), which is a distributed system for storing and accessing files, websites, applications, and data.

 Making it possible to download a file from many locations that aren't managed by one organization: